 You will be stuck for hours staring at weed, but the trimming is essential as leaving some of the unwanted leaves and buds on the plant can and will hinder the quality of THC.

 Trimming also affects the look, reduces mould formation, and grants smoother smoking.

 Trimming is the action you do next after growing the plant.
 Although it might appear monotonous, it is essential and worth your time and effort due to the ultimate result.

 Wet trimming is the faster one as it is all done in just one sitting.
 You can do it as soon as you harvest your flowers.
 Ultra sticky because of the water still in flower, cut the branch near the node with a pair of curved trimming scissors.
 Each branch has several buds, so try not to detach them until the trimming ends.
 Prepare scissors and a tray and put the gloves on your hands to prevent getting resin on your hands.

 Now it is the trimming time.
 Cutaway all the sugar leaves on each bud of each branch.
 Carefully use your curved scissor so you don’t damage the flower.
 Some sugar leaves will prevail, but that is normal, as the bud’s body can conceal some.

 Wet trimming has several ups and downs.

-By doing the wet trim it is much easier to remove sugar and fan leaves since during dry trim they get shriveled and dried up.
+By doing the wet trim, it is much easier to remove sugar and fan leaves since they get shrivelled and dried up during dry trim.

 Drying is also a lot quicker as less moisture-filled foliage is attached to the flowers.